-Erica is set to receive a $5000 bonus and a $10,000 lump sum towards her moving costs.
+Erica is set to receive a $5000 bonus and a $10,000 lump sum toward her moving costs.
 Erica’s employer withholds Federal, state and local taxes as applicable from her payments.
 Instead of $15,000, Erica receives only about $10,500 in total.

 Are Employers Required to Gross-Up?

 Gross-up payments can be one of the employer’s largest relocation expenses.
-While it is considered typical and best practice, employers are not obliged to gross up relocation benefits.
+While it is considered typical and best practice, employers are not obliged to gross-up relocation benefits.
 Some employers compromise and gross-up only some relocation benefits.